 In the Ivory Coast the Interafrican Electrical High School opened its doors for the first term on the third of September.

-In the Ivory Coast the Interafrican Electrical High School opened its doors for the first term on the third of September.
+Background: In the Ivory Coast the Interafrican Electrical High School opened its doors for the first term on the third of September.
 The school will provide high grade teaching in English and French, in all areas of electricity, electronics and computer science.

 SYNOPSIS: The opening of the Interafrican Electrical High School at Bingerville about twenty kilometres (12 miles) east of Abidjan is an important occasion for the developing economies of Africa.